google/comprehensive-rust/src/index.md

 [![GitHub contributors](https://img.shields.io/github/contributors/google/comprehensive-rust?style=flat-square)](https://github.com/google/comprehensive-rust/graphs/contributors)
 [![GitHub stars](https://img.shields.io/github/stars/google/comprehensive-rust?style=flat-square)](https://github.com/google/comprehensive-rust/stargazers)

-This is a free Rust course developed by the Android team at Google.
+This is a free Rust course developed by the Android team at Google and modified by TTTech Auto.
 The course covers the full spectrum of Rust, from basic syntax to advanced topics like generics and error handling.